liamoconnor87/VisitGotham/README.md

 - The text for The Batman Memorial section was copied and edited from the [NYCgo 9/11 Memorial & Museum page](https://www.choosechicago.com/things-to-do/food-drink/)
 - The text for the City Information page was copied and edited from the [NYCgo Basic Information page](https://www.nycgo.com/plan-your-trip/basic-information/)
 - The text for the History page was copied and edited from the [DC Fandom Gotham City page](https://https://dc.fandom.com/wiki/Gotham_City/)
+- The CSS flex feature used in the layout of website was from the tutorials on [W3Schools](https://www.w3schools.com)
+- The form feature used in this was taken and adapted from the Code Institue Exercise "Love Running" [Code Institue](codeinstitute.net/)

 Media
 -----